Avnshrai/test-docs/README.md

 helm install trivy-operator aqua/trivy-operator -f trivy-custom-value.yaml --dry-run --debug > trivy-operator.yaml
 ```

 Copy the `ServiceMonitor` section from the generated `trivy-operator.yaml` file and create a `servicemonitor.yaml` file in the `monitor` directory.
-Deploy it through Flux CD by pushing the changes to Git.

 ### References